mozilla/extension-workshop/src/content/documentation/develop/developing-extensions-for-firefox-for-android.md

 Currently, you cannot inspect the markup of Fenix's browserAction popups using the Firefox Developer Tools Inspector (see [bug 1637616](https://bugzilla.mozilla.org/show_bug.cgi?id=1637616)).
 As a workaround, we recommend that you temporarily change the extension to open the popup extension page into a tab to be able to inspect it.
 :::

 You can debug your extension in the web developer tools and view any `manifest.json` validation messages using `adb logcat`.
-To make use of these features, first set up Firefox remote debugging [over USB](https://developer.android.com/studio/debug/dev-options).
+To make use of these features, first set up Firefox remote debugging [over USB](https://firefox-source-docs.mozilla.org/devtools-user/about_colon_debugging/index.html#connecting-to-a-remote-device) or [via Wi-Fi](https://firefox-source-docs.mozilla.org/devtools-user/about_colon_debugging/index.html#connecting-to-android-over-wi-fi).

 ### Using web development tools to debug your extension

-With your device connected over USB, open `about:debugging` and enable the device connection.
+With your device connected over USB or Wi-Fi, open `about:debugging` and enable the device connection.

 ![Enable USB Devices](/assets/img/documentation/develop/enable-device-connection.png)